Exploring Lake Arthur: The Ultimate Guide to Moraine State Park’s Main Attraction

-Completely encompassed inside the fourth largest State Park in Pennsylvania, Lake Arthur is a popular destination with both locals and out of town visitors.
+Completely encompassed inside the fourth largest State Park in Pennsylvania, Lake Arthur is a popular Western Pennsylvania destination for both locals and out-of-town visitors.

-Popular especially with those who enjoy fishing and boating, Moraine State Park also offers plenty of other recreational opportunities and things to do.
+Especially drawing visitors who love fishing and boating, Moraine State Park also offers plenty of other recreational opportunities and things to do.

-With options for every season, you’ll likely always be able to find a small secluded corner to enjoy your preferred activity.
+We’ve visited this park many times, and driven by on Route 422 hundreds more.
+With options for every season, you’ll always be able to find a small secluded corner to enjoy your preferred activity.

 Not sure what Moraine State Park has to offer?
-Read on for all of the best things to do and where to stay to extend your trip!
+We think these are the best things to do and where to stay to extend your trip!

 Lake Arthur is located completely inside Moraine State Park in Butler County, Pennsylvania.